Nepalcem/nest_starter/README.md

 ```bash
 nest g controller users
 ```
-Creates controller for "users"
+Creates controller for "users".
+Controllers are responsible for handling incoming requests and returning responses to a client;

 ```bash
 nest g service users
 ```
-Creates service for "users"
+Creates service (provider) for "users"